StevenClontz/blog/source/about/index.markdown

 Beginning in middle school and lasting through my undergraduate career, I was an active participant in Marching and Concert Band, playing the trombone.
 I know enough piano to hurt myself, and am known to sing too loudly in church on Sundays.

 I was proud to be a member of the [Auburn University Bands](http://band.auburn.edu), serving as a R.A.T.
 (Rookie Auburn Tiger) Leader as a student, and later on staff as their webmaster and Graduate Technology Assistant.

+###Puzzles

+I first got involved with the puzzling community in Auburn in the summer of 2009 when my friend Charles McPillan and I secretly created the [Auburn Puzzler](http://auburnpuzzleparty.wikia.com/wiki/Auburn_Puzzler), an enigmatic entity responsible for weekly puzzlehunts throughout the summer.

+After winning [Auburn Puzzle Party 3](http://auburnpuzzleparty.wikia.com/wiki/APP3) I organized the first "Puzzle Patrol" event in 2010 along with its sequel in 2012: Auburn Puzzle Parties [4](http://auburnpuzzleparty.wikia.com/wiki/APP4) and [5](http://auburnpuzzleparty.wikia.com/wiki/APP5).
+I also regularly participate in area [Puzzle Potlucks](http://auburnpuzzleparty.wikia.com/wiki/PP2).
+Most recently I joined a group collaborating to solve the fourth face of the [Kryptos structure](http://en.wikipedia.org/wiki/Kryptos) at the CIA headquarters.

 ####Thanks for visiting!